Are You Too Old To Be A Dad? How Old Is Too Old?

 If you are fit, good job!
-If you aren't, like most of the dads after 40s, you are in for a lot of backaches.
+If you aren't, as most of the dads after 40s, you are in for a lot of backaches.

 Babies feel heavier than a sack of potatoes of the same weight because of the simple fact that the latter stays still while the former wiggle.
 A lot.
 You are going to bend a lot.
 Pick up the baby, change the diapers, change the clothes, because the baby is crying, because the baby looks at you with those soulful eyes and telepathically control your mind, ordering you to pick her up, the reason might be anything.

 But that is not the only cause of a backache.
-Wearing the baby, lifting the 5 kg car seat with a 10 kg kid in it takes its toll over the time.
+Wearing the baby, lifting the 5 kg car seat with a 10 kg kid in it takes its toll over time.
 Forgot to mention: there is no getting out of playing a horse.

 3. People are going to assume that he is your grandkid